sainandan1999/api-development-/README.md

-# api-development-this all about api devlopment using fastapi and puthon learning new thing .
+# api-development-this all about api devlopment using fastapi and python learning new thing .